Piazzi/iterator/README.md

 # Code

 Simple project representing the Iterator design pattern.
+For this one, i made three classes representing a functioning restaurant.

 # Definition